roylau98/SC4002_NLP/README.md

 Total parameters                            : 725,408
 ```

 During each training epoch, we printed the f1 scores, and the loss for both the training and development set.
+This is shown in the report.

-A plot is shown which plot the f1 score at each training epoch.
+The image (f1_score_vs_epoch.png) shows the plot of the f1 score (training and development) at each training epoch.

 A sample question is chosen from the test set (eng.trainb) which we pass through the model to predict the NER tags.